Jiun-Ting/Jiun-Ting.github.io/README.md

 ### Course Enrollment System
-a webpage using React.js that allows users to search courses by conditions and to select them into cart.
+The System supports course searching, cart function, course rating and recommendation.
+User could search courses by single or multiple conditions and select them into cart.
-	Considered the hierarchical structure of courses, which enables user to put whole/sub-session of course to cart.
+Considering the hierarchical structure of courses, users are able to put whole/sub-session of course to cart and drop whole/partial of them.
+Besides, the course that was taken could be rated, which enables the system to generate recommended list based on their preference.
-	Developed a rating function for cart items that enables users to get recommended list based on their preference.
+* React.js

 ### Bank Webpage  [[**link**]](https://jiun-ting.github.io/bank%20webpage/index.html)
 Simple webpage layout design.
-* html, css, javascript, Bootstrap.
+* HTML, CSS, JavaScript, Bootstrap.

 ### Fitness Tracker (react native)

-### T
+###